 The approach to product review has recently been restructured to enable individuals to specialise in one product type and the process of internal product review to ensure that products remain fit for purpose and suitable for policyholders has been enhanced.
 A Product Governance Committee which considers reviews in more depth has also been introduced.

-The Product Risk and Governance Committee meet monthly and consider the current and historic product range including these policies.
 Product development is considered regularly and there is a process in place to look at potential changes.